kite-sdk/kite-docs/using-kite-properties.md

 #### Avoiding Parquet OutOfMemory Exceptions

 The amount of data kept in memory for each file could be up to the Parquet block size in bytes.
-That means that the upper bound for a writer's memory consumption is `parquet.block.size` * `kite.writer.cache-size`.
+That means that the upper bound for a writer's memory consumption is `parquet.block.size` multiplied by the `kite.writer.cache-size`.
 It is important that this number doesn't exceed a reasonable portion of the heap memory allocated to the process, or else the write could fail with an `OutOfMemoryException`.

 ```
 kite-dataset update <uri> --set kite.writer.cache-size=2